arisdask/FastParallelKNN/README.md

 - **Dataset I/O**: Manage loading of HDF5 data.
 - **Distance Calculations**: Efficient computation of distances using OpenBLAS.
-- [**Memory Management**](#memory-management): Dynamically adjust memory allocation based on system specifications.
+- [**Memory Management**](#memory-management): Adjust memory allocation based on your system specifications.

 ## Memory Management

 The `mem_info.h` header plays a crucial role in managing memory usage throughout the project.
 Given that k-NN operations can be memory-intensive, especially with large datasets, efficient memory management is essential.
-This header provides functionality to query the system's available memory, allowing the program to dynamically adjust its operations based on current memory constraints.
+This header provides functionality to query the system's available memory, allowing the program to dynamically or 'manually' adjust its operations based on current memory constraints.

 ### Key Features

 1. **`size_t get_usable_memory(void)`**:
    - **Purpose**: Retrieves the current usable memory of the system, considering the overall available memory.
-This function ensures that the program doesn't consume all system resources, leaving enough headroom for other processes.
+This function ensures that the program doesn't consume all system resources, leaving enough headroom for other processes (and other threads) to run.
    - **Usage**: Utilized in the $k$-NN implementations to decide the maximum chunk size of data that can be processed without causing memory overflow.
    - **Implementation Note**: The function reads from `/proc/meminfo` (on Linux systems) to gather memory information (`MemAvailable`).
-It then calculates usable memory with a safety margin - `MEMORY_USAGE_RATIO` to $0.7$ which means that only the $70\%$ of the available memory is considered usable - to prevent the system from running out of resources.
+It then calculates usable memory with a safety margin - `MEMORY_USAGE_RATIO` = $0.3$ ($30\%$), to prevent the system from running out of resources.

-   *Warning*: If still with the $70\%$ ratio too much memory is consumed, consider lower this ratio which is defined in the `mem_info.h`file
+   *Warning*: If still with the $30\%$ ratio too much memory is consumed, consider lower this ratio which is defined in the `mem_info.h`file

 2. **`USE_CONST_MEMORY`**:
    - **Purpose**: